-5.1 Using household income and establishing individual student need
+4.2 Using household income for the discretionary bursary and establishing individual student need

-You must ensure your discretionary bursary policy is focused on making sure funding reaches those students who are most in need of financial support.
+You must ensure your discretionary bursary policy is focused on funding reaching those students who are most in need of financial support.
 This means you must use household income in some way to help establish which students are eligible for the discretionary bursary before confirming the actual amount of support a student may need.
 You can decide to use household income in conjunction with other factors, such as distance to travel from the institution and the number of dependent children in the household, as well as the actual participation needs the student has.

-It is for institutions to decide the process they use to assess household income; the household income levels they use and the specific evidence they request from students/ their families.
-However, DfE is aware that some institutions are unsure about how to use UC award notices when these are provided as evidence of household income.
-DfE suggests you may wish to ask for the 3 most recent monthly award statements.
+It is for you to decide the process you use to assess household income for the discretionary bursary, what you consider/include, the household income levels you use and the specific evidence you request from students/their families.

+However, we are aware that some institutions are unsure about how to use UC award notices when these are provided as evidence of household income.
 The take-home pay figure in addition to the amount of UC after all deductions will give a total monthly income.
-Using 3 months'
+The section on the notice called 'what we take off (deductions)' shows earnings reported by an employer or self-employed income and the expenses reported by the claimant, as appropriate.
+The format of the claim in a mobile view and desktop view will look slightly different, but both will contain the same information.

-statements will act as a guide to the household income for a quarter of a year.
+We suggest you ask for the 3 most recent monthly award statements.
+Using 3 months statements will act as a guide to the household income for a quarter of a year.
 You could then estimate assumed income for a full year.